ASERG-STELA/shu-development-process/initiation/level4/level4-initiation.md

 At the initial stage, you will have been given a set of requirements now in the form of the specification.
 This will define the expectation you need to follow in terms of how the system will perform, the inputs and outputs that are expected, what the program should do and who will be making use of it.
 It is important now for you to **read** this specification and start to think about the next steps you want to take.
 Don't worry if you are not sure of what to do at this point, once you've read the specification, this document will help guide you through the next stages you need to think about going forward.

+### 3.3.
+Identification Stage

+Once you have identified all of your requirements, you now need to.

+- Identify what you understand
+- Identify things on which you need clarity

+With this, you will be able to understand what you need to get clarity on and what you are happy with in terms of your understanding.
+At this stage you will have had your initial meeting with your client, but once you have understood and wrote down a set of requirements, it is a good idea to meet them again with a set of question you can use to obtain further understanding.
+To do this you need to think about what the problem is, and think about what kind of questions you need to ask to help you get clarity here.

 ## 4. Understand the Problem

 ### 4.1.
 Define an initial set of Requirements